Fast and Accurate FSA System Using ELBERT: An Efficient and Lightweight BERT: Background and Related Works

 \subsubsection{Input-wise}

 Input-wise methods avoid superfluous calculations depending on the different complexness of inputs.
 For example, BranchyNet\cite{teerapittayanon2016branchynet} proposed the entropy-based confidence measurement, and Shallow-Deep Nets\cite{kaya2019shallow} solved the overthinking issue with an early exit mechanism.
 DeeBERT\cite{xin2020deebert} and TheRT\cite{Schwartz2020TheRT} applied the basic early exit method to BERT.
 FastBERT\cite{liu2020fastbert} proposed a self-distilling method in fine-tuning.
-Unlike these works that only explore the intermediate state of the classifier, our CWB mechanism has two stages.
+Unlike these works that only focus on the confidence of the classifier, our CWB mechanism also incorporates the historical trend of the classifier prediction.

 It is worth mentioning that this classification method for these prior works is also beneficial for us to get the idea of ELBERT, which will be further discussed in Section \ref{ELBERT}.
 From another point, due to the requirements of speed and accuracy, the FSA is also an excellent area to study model compression of BERT, and the details are provided as follows.